voxpupuli/voxpupuli.github.io/_posts/2024-08-02-new-container-names.md

 The content is exactly the same, only the name has changed.
 Only new tags will be pushed to the new names.
 The old names will also be updated.

-We plan to deprecated the old names in 6 months (2025-02), so please update your scripts and configurations to use the new names.
+We plan to deprecate the old names in 6 months (2025-02), so please update your scripts and configurations to use the new names.